 How much does on-premises AI cost vs cloud AI?

-Summit Base ($75-85K one-time) costs ~$0.003/query over five years.
-Equivalent cloud API usage runs ~$547,500.
+An owned on-premise build (one-time purchase) costs a fraction of a cent per query over five years.
+Equivalent cloud API usage runs $64,000-$220,000+ depending on model tier and usage growth (May 2026 pricing).
 Break-even in 4-7 months at 500+ daily queries.

 Can you run AI models without internet access?